Regulation Takes 2

 It's crazy.

-These aren't even for the this is for back on earth.
+These aren't even for the, this is for back on Earth.
 I don't need these for the moon Olympics.

-It's just the same.
+It's just the same Olympics.

 The exact same Olympics, but just untelevised.

-Shoe Odani is going to hit a baseball so fucking hard that it breaks up in the moon's atmosphere.
+Shome Otani is going to hit a baseball so fucking hard that it breaks up in the moon's atmosphere.
 Yeah.

 Yep.

 The moon's atmosphere.
-Like it's going to go, it's going to, it's going to leave the moon's atmosphere and it's going to catch on fire and go
+Like it's going to go, it's going to, it's going to leave the moon's atmosphere and it's going to catch on fire and go and fizzle out.

-and fizzle out.
-It'd be like the end of the natural.
+It'll be like the end of the natural.

 Will there be like an Olympic torch ceremony?
 Yeah.
+Oh, wow.

 Oxygen bubbles.
 Yeah.